-Trusts & Foundation:

-- Name of trustees, settlers, beneficiaries and signatories - Name and address of the founder, the managers / directors and the beneficiaries - Telephone / fax numbers

-Certified copies of the following documents:-

-- a.
-Registration certificate, if registered; - b.
-PAN Card or form No.60 as defined in Income-Tax Rules, 1962; (Mandatory); - c.
-Trust deed (Mandatory); - d.
-Power of Attorney granted to transact business on its behalf; - e.
-Any officially valid document to identify the trustees, settlers, beneficiaries and those holding Power of Attorney, founders / managers / directors and their address; - f.
-Resolution of the managing body of the foundation / association; and - g.
+Tructo & Foundation Cartified conject of the following documents: Trusts & Foundation: - Name of trustees, Certified copies of the following documents:- a.
+Registration certificate, if registered; b.
+PAN Card or form No.60 as defined in Income-Tax Rules, 1962; settlers, beneficiaries and signatories (Mandatory); - Name and address of c.
+Trust deed (Mandatory); the founder, the d.
+Power of Attorney granted to transact business on its behalf; managers / directors e.
+Any officially valid document to identify the trustees, settlers, and the beneficiaries beneficiaries and those holding Power of Attorney, founders / - Telephone / fax managers / directors and their address; numbers f.
+Resolution of the managing body of the foundation / association; and g.
 Utility Bill (not older than 2 months) in the name of trust / trustees.

-Unincorporated Association or a Body of Individuals

-Unincorporated Association Certified copies of the following documents: -

-- Resolution of the managing body of such association or body of individuals: - b.
-Power of attorney granted to him to transact on its behalf; - Such information as may be required by the reporting entity to collectively establish the legal existence of such an association or body of individuals; - d.
+Unincorporated Association or a Body of Individuals a.
+Resolution of the managing body of such association or body of individuals; b.
+Power of attorney granted to him to transact on its behalf; c.
+Such information as may be required by the reporting entity to collectively establish the legal existence of such an association or body of individuals; d.
 An officially valid document in respect of the person holding an attorney to transact on its behalf.

-Accounts of Sole Proprietary Firms/concerns

-Certified copy of OVD as applicable to the Individuals (i.e. of proprietor) shall be obtained.

-Proof of the name, address and activity of the concern

-In addition to the above, any two of the following documents as a proof of business/activity in the name of the proprietary firm shall also be obtained:

-- a.
-Registration certificate (in the case of a registered concern) - b.
-Certificate/licence issued by the municipal authorities under Shop and Establishment Act. - c.
-GST and Income tax returns. - d.
-CST/VAT/GST certificate, whenever applicable Certificate / registration document issued by Sales Tax / Service Tax / Professional Tax authorities / GST authorities. - e.
-IEC (Importer Exporter Code) issued to the proprietary concern by the office of DGFT/Licence/certificate of practice issued in the name of the proprietary concern by any professional body incorporated under a statute. - f.
-Complete Income Tax Return (not just the acknowledgement) in the name of the sole proprietor where the firm's income is reflected, duly authenticated/acknowledged by the Income Tax authorities. - g.
+Accounts of Sole Certified copy of OVD as applicable to the Individuals (i.e. of proprietor) Proprietary Firms/concerns shall be obtained.
+Proof of the name, address In addition to the above, any two of the following documents as a proof of and activity of the concern business/activity in the name of the proprietary firm shall also be obtained: a.
+Registration certificate (in the case of a registered concern) b.
+Certificate/licence issued by the municipal authorities under Shop and Establishment Act. c.
+GST and Income tax returns. d.
+CST/VAT/GST certificate, whenever applicable Certificate / registration document issued by Sales Tax / Service Tax / Professional Tax authorities / GST authorities. e.
+IEC (Importer Exporter Code) issued to the proprietary concern by the office of DGFT/Licence/certificate of practice issued in the name of the proprietary concern by any professional body incorporated under a statute. f.
+Complete Income Tax Return (not just the acknowledgement) in the name of the sole proprietor where the firm's income is reflected, duly authenticated/acknowledged by the Income Tax authorities. g.
 Utility bills such as electricity, water, and landline telephone bills (not older than 2 months).

-In cases where the Company is satisfied that it is not possible to furnish two such documents, it would have the discretion to accept only one of those documents as proof of business/activity.
+In cases where the Company is satisfied that it is not possible to furnish two such documents, it would have the discretion to accept only one of those documents as proof of business/activity. accuments as proof of business/activity.
+In such cases the Company, however would have to undertake contact point 21